• Campground Host • Trail/Campground Maintenance • Visitor Information • General Assistance

-Hosts are needed for two (2) or more months from March 6--May 31 and September 1--early November (dates may be flexible) at Goose Island, Big Bend, Hittle Bottom, Horsethief, Ken's Lake, William's Bottom and King's Bottom and Windwhistle (Canyon Rims) campgrounds. https://www.discovermoab.com/blm-campgrounds/
+Hosts are needed for a minimum of two (2) or more months from March 6--May 31 and September 1--early November (dates may be flexible) at Goose Island, Big Bend, Hittle Bottom, Horsethief, Ken's Lake, William's Bottom, King's Bottom and Windwhistle (Canyon Rims) campgrounds. https://www.discovermoab.com/blm-campgrounds/

 Housing/Facilities: Hosts provide and reside in their own RV.
-No hook-ups available.
+No hook-ups (water or electric) available.
 Showers, water and ice available at Moab BLM office.
-Hosts provide their own functioning transport vehicle for campground needs, obtaining personal provisions, and recreation on days off.
+Hosts provide their own functioning transport vehicle for campground needs (mileage is reimbursable), obtaining personal provisions, and recreation on days-off.

-Electricity & Propane: No electric or propane available (solar works well).
-Host provide their own solar or propane/generators (operating hours 8am-8 pm).
-Portable solar units may be available from the BLM office.Heating for early spring and late fall nights and air conditioning/cooling system for May through September are highly desirable.
+Electricity & Propane: No electric or propane available (solar works well and is highly recommended).
+Host provide their own solar and/or propane/generators (operating hours 8am-8 pm).
+Portable solar units may be available from the BLM office.Heating for early spring and late fall nights and air conditioning/cooling system for May and September are highly desirable.

 Water: No water on-site.
 Water, ice and showers are available at the Moab Office (30-50 gallon containers and pumps may be provided).